anhtuanhsgs/ColorRL/README.md

 ## Data Preparation
 For 3D datasets, we use Tag Image File Format (TIFF) format.
 For 2D images, we tested our code with both .png and .tif files.
-Input images and their label should be placed in two folders: A and B, respectively.
+Input images and their labels should be placed in two folders: A and B, respectively.
 For example:
 ```
 path_to_train_set/A/*.tif (for input images)
 path_to_train_set/B/*.tif (for label images)
 ```
-Testing data path is settup as:
+Testing data path is setup as:
 ```
 path_to_test_set/A/*.tif
 ```
-### Example with CREMI
+## Example with CREMI
 We include our Cre-256 dataset in '''Data/Cremi/Corrected''' For parameters' usage, please see '''main.py'''